kidanger/Drystal/doc/site/api.rst

 In browser, this module uses Javascript's localStorage feature.
 In desktop, it uses files.

-Storage is a way to store data for futur executions.
+Storage is a way to store data for future executions.

 .. lua:function:: store(key: str, value: table)